Daughter tops dad as Holy Cross defeats Army 80-46

 Kaci Helmick scored 13 points and Taylor Sulllivan 10 for Army (4-4, 1-2).

-Power-Cassidy had five points in a 9-0 run midway through the first quarter to give Holy Cross the lead for good at 11-5 and it was 35-25 at the half despite poor shooting.
+Power-Cassidy had five points in a 9-0 midway through the first quarter to give Holy Cross the lead for good at 11-5 and it was 35-25 at the half despite poor shooting.
 The Crusaders had 13 offensive rebounds and forced 12 turnovers to overcome Army’s 58% shooting.

 Holy Cross fixed its offensive woes in the second half and never let up on defense.
 The Crusaders were 12-of-18 shooting in the third quarter while Army was 3 of 10 with six more turnovers.
 The lead reached 39 late in the fourth quarter.